-Pickleweed, Pacific Swampweed
+Pickleweed, Pacific swampweed

 Pickleweed is native to the Pacific coast of North America.

-Identification: These woody shrubs may be upright or close to the ground, and are 4-20" (10-50 cm) high.
-Branching is highly variable.
-Younger branches are composed of pickle-like green segments ⅛-¾" (5-20 mm) × ¹/₁₆-⅛" (2-4 mm).
+¹/₁₆-⅛" (2-4 mm).
 This, and the location in coastal salt marshes and tidal flats, are the key identifying features.
-Branches have reddish tips.

-Sarcocornia pacifica at the Batiquitos Lagoon Foundation
+The Batiquitos Lagoon Foundation

-Sarcocornia pacifica on the Electronic Atlas of the Plants of British Columbia
+The Electronic Atlas of the Plants of British Columbia

-Sarcocornia pacifica at the San Francisco Estuary Invasive Spartina Project
+The San Francisco Estuary Invasive Spartina Project

 Plants for a Future, a resource and information centre for edible and otherwise useful plants

-Sarcocornia pacifica description by Thomas H. Kent, last updated 16 Aug 2013.
+Sarcocornia pacifica description by Thomas H. Kent, last updated 25 May 2020.